NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 <a name="Write_tests_any_tests"></a>
 ### Write tests.
 Any tests.

-Starting the process of writing tests can be overwhelming, especially if you have a large code base.
+Starting the process of writing tests can be overwhelming, especially if you have a large codebase.
 Further to that, as mentioned, there are many kinds of tests, and implementing all of them can seem like an impossible mountain to climb.
 That is why the single most important piece of guidance in this chapter is as follows: **write some tests**.
-Testing one tiny thing in a code that's thousands of lines long is infinitely better than testing no things in a code that's thousands of lines long.
+Testing one tiny thing in a code that's thousands of lines long is infinitely better than testing nothing in a code that is thousands of lines long.
 You may not be able to do everything, but doing *something* is valuable.

 Do not be discouraged.
 Make improvements where you can, and do your best to include tests with new code you write even if it's not feasible to write tests for all the code that's already written.